KoanOps/Recs/FAQ/WhatWorks.md

 # What Models Work vs. Don't Work

 - Fundamental Analysis works (tips odds in your favor)
-- Technical Analysis doesn't work
+- Technical Analysis doesn't work (test and see for yourself)
 - Simple Linear Regression can work (mainly used inDESCO)
 - Supervised Neural Nets work
 - LSTM doesn't work